obot-platform/mcp-oauth-proxy/README.md

 ## Architecture

-The OAuth proxy follows the Cloudflare Workers OAuth Provider pattern but is implemented in Go with PostgreSQL storage:
+The OAuth proxy follows the Cloudflare Workers OAuth Provider pattern but is implemented in Go with database storage:

 - **Authorization Flow**: Clients request authorization, users approve, and authorization codes are generated
 - **Token Exchange**: Authorization codes are exchanged for access and refresh tokens
 - **Token Validation**: JWT tokens are validated and user properties are extracted
 - **MCP Proxying**: Requests to MCP endpoints are proxied with user context headers

+## Database Support

+The proxy supports both PostgreSQL and SQLite databases:

+### PostgreSQL (Recommended for Production)

+- Full ACID compliance
+- Better concurrent access
+- Advanced features like JSONB for metadata storage
+- Set `DATABASE_DSN="postgres://user:pass@host:port/dbname?sslmode=disable"`

+### SQLite (Default for Development)

+- Zero configuration
+- Single file storage
+- Perfect for development and small deployments
+- Automatically used when `DATABASE_DSN` is not set
+- Database file stored at `data/oauth_proxy.db`

 ## Database Schema

-The proxy uses PostgreSQL with the following tables:
+The proxy uses the following tables (compatible with both PostgreSQL and SQLite):

 - `clients`: OAuth client registrations
 - `grants`: Authorization grants with user properties